This page provides answers to the following questions:

 - Job restructuring, modifying work schedules, reassignment to vacant position;

-- Acquiring or modifying equipment or devices, adjusting modifying examinations, training materials, or policies and providing qualified readers or interpreters.
+- Acquiring or modifying equipment or devices, adjusting or modifying examinations, training materials, or policies and providing qualified readers or interpreters.

 Some examples of reasonable accommodations specific to particular disabilities are: